 From the world.
 And at that present moment, he doesn't know what that deliverance will look like.
-He doesn't know whether it means he'll be delivered from prison, to escape from prison.
+He doesn't know whether it means he'll be delivered from prison.

+[4:10] To escape from prison.
 And keep on living for Jesus in this world.
 Or whether that deliverance actually means that he's going to die.
 And be delivered from the world.

 To be saved into heaven for all time.
 Delivered into the arms of Jesus.
-But, the big thing is that it doesn't matter.
+But the big thing is that it doesn't matter.
 It doesn't matter.

-It doesn't matter to him.
+It does not matter to him.
 Verse 20.
 I eagerly expect and hope that I will in no way be ashamed.
 But will have sufficient courage so that now, as always, Christ will be exalted in my body.